-- Document Processing and Advising: F-1 and J-1 student visas, H-1B visas and green cards, and U.S. tax filing requirements for non-residents
+- Document Processing and Advising: F-1 and J-1 student visas, and U.S. tax filing requirements for non-residents

 - Assistance with Living Abroad: Advice on personal adjustments and cross-cultural matters and referrals and/or advocacy efforts on behalf of international students to on-and off-campus service providers

 - Orientations: Fall/Spring/Summer International Student Orientation (ISO) for new students, orientations cover academic expectations, immigration regulations, campus life, and cultural adjustment.

 - Training: Job Success Strategies, Optional Practical Training (OPT) for F-1 visa holders, Research and Writing Clinic with librarians and faculty

 - USF International Student Association (ISA): International students support and learn from each other in this social community supervised by ISSS.